 BRCGS recommends reading this guidance alongside a copy of the Global Standard Food Safety (Issue 9).

 Who should use this publication?

 This guideline is aimed at producers of meat from farmed cattle, pigs, sheep and goats, which are the largest part of the red meat sector.
-Although much of the guidance will be applicable to other species, the guidance has not been written to cover these species.
-Any site slaughtering or processing different or exotic species will need to consider the risks specific to the animals involved, such as the use of veterinary medicines for horses.
+Any site slaughtering or processing different or exotic species will need to consider the risks specific to the animals involved.

 Use of BRCGS intellectual property

 Information on how you can use BRCGS Standards, guidance and published content can be found here.
 You can also find a list of answers to common question on how BRCGS content can be used here.